 Set into one corner of the building is a black stone about eight inches in diameter, said to have fallen from heaven.
 This stone—possibly a meteorite—is the most sacred relic of Islam.

 All Muslims are required to make a pilgrimage to Mecca at least once in their lives if they are able.
-Today, as many as two million pilgrims a year visit the Kaaba and kiss the Black Stone.
+Today, millions of pilgrims a year visit the Kaaba and kiss the Black Stone.

 The tale is found in the Sirat Rasul Allah of Ibn Ishaq, the earliest complete biography of Muhammad, compiled a little more than a century after Muhammad’s death.
 References included: